endriju/CryptoAPIWrapper/README.md

   - mocking various responses from Synthesia API (429, 502, 500, 403) and test handling
   - throw exception while calling Synthesia API
   - test that background thread updates shelve and appends/pops items from queue
+  - load test - at least 60 requests/minute as per spec (200-300 requests/minute to be sure)